The Westminster Abbey Trust

 Westminster Abbey's social engagement policy focuses on three pillars:

-• Youth organizations and skills-building
+• Youth organisations and skills-building

 • Work experience and apprenticeships